bartvanraaij/blog/src/posts/converting-utf8-strings-to-ascii-using-icu-transliterator.md

 abstract: "Sometimes we still have to work with legacy systems with limited character sets like ASCII.<br>
 I learned the ICU Transliterator is a valuable tool for converting strings between character sets, with even more extensive transforms possible."
 date: 2020-10-17
-description: "Learn how to use ICU Transliterator to correctly convert UTF-8 strings."
+description: "Learn how to use the ICU Transliterator to correctly convert UTF-8 strings to ASCII."
 ---

 With the general availability and widespread support of UTF-8, character encoding issues are thankfully becoming a problem of the past.
 But unfortunately there are still tons of legacy systems out there that don't support it.